hzhucn/OCNet/README.md

 # OCNet: Object Context Network for Scene Parsing

 Please check the paper [OCNet](https://arxiv.org/pdf/1809.00916.pdf) here.
-We will release all of implementation in the future weeks.
+We will release all of implementation once the star count exceeds **100**

 ## Introduction